 Day 1 Los Angeles

-Start in the coastal city of Santa Monica, with a wide, uncrowded beach, a signature pier topped by carnival rides and restaurants, and outstanding shopping at Third Street Promenade and fancy Santa Monica Place shopping center (great for rooftop dining with ocean and city views).
-Follow the Santa Monica Boulevard northeast to visit legendary Beverly Hills, where cars with tinted windows pull up to Chanel and other deluxe boutiques along Rodeo Drive.
+Our Southern California itinerary starts in the coastal city of Santa Monica.
+With a wide, uncrowded beach, a signature pier topped by carnival rides and restaurants, Santa Monica is a great place to start your California vacation.
+Santa Monica also has some outstanding shopping at Third Street Promenade and fancy Santa Monica Place shopping center (great for rooftop dining with ocean and city views).
+Next, follow the Santa Monica Boulevard northeast to visit legendary Beverly Hills, where cars with tinted windows pull up to Chanel and other deluxe boutiques along Rodeo Drive.
 Continue east to Hollywood to stroll the Hollywood Walk of Fame and visit TCL Chinese Theatre.

 Possible Lodging – Loews Santa Monica Beach